Pedro-DR-TH/Kevlishvili-Grp-Test-Zone/index.md

 ## Highlights

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-{%
-  include button.html
-  link="research"
+We develop canonical string representations for inorganic and organometallic complexes, foundation models that learn the logic of catalytic cycles, and transfer learning pipelines for mechanophore discovery.
+Our work spans catalysis, photochemistry, electrochemistry, mechanochemistry, and pharmaceutical design.

-  text="See our publications"
+{% include button.html link="research" text="See our publications" icon="fa-solid fa-arrow-right" flip=true style="bare" %}
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

 {% endcapture %}

-{%
-  include feature.html
-  image="images/photo.jpg"
-  link="research"
-  title="Our Research"
+{% include feature.html image="images/photo.jpg" link="research" title="Our Research" text=text %}
-  text=text
-%}

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-{%
-  include button.html
-  link="projects"
+From T-REX — a canonical grammar for transition-metal complexes — to foundation models for catalysis and multi-stage mechanophore design pipelines, we build computational tools that make inorganic chemical space navigable and predictive.

-  text="Browse our projects"
+{% include button.html link="projects" text="Browse our projects" icon="fa-solid fa-arrow-right" flip=true style="bare" %}
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

 {% endcapture %}

-{%
-  include feature.html
-  image="images/photo.jpg"
-  link="projects"
-  title="Our Projects"
+{% include feature.html image="images/photo.jpg" link="projects" title="Our Projects" flip=true style="bare" text=text %}
-  flip=true
-  style="bare"
-  text=text
-%}

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-{%
-  include button.html
-  link="team"
+We are a new and growing group in the Department of Chemistry and Biochemistry at Baylor University.
+Our team brings together expertise in computational chemistry, machine learning, and data science.
+We are actively recruiting motivated students and postdocs.

-  text="Meet our team"
+{% include button.html link="team" text="Meet our team" icon="fa-solid fa-arrow-right" flip=true style="bare" %}
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

 {% endcapture %}

-{%
-  include feature.html
-  image="images/photo.jpg"
-  link="team"
-  title="Our Team"
+{% include feature.html image="images/photo.jpg" link="team" title="Our Team" text=text %}
-  text=text
-%}